how to become a neurologist

 Biostatistician

-Experts in the field of neuroscience conduct different studies and experiments to understand how our brains work.
+Experts in neuroscience conduct different studies and experiments to understand how our brains work.
 They also test new medicines and treatments to help improve medical science.
 Biostatisticians, who analyze data from these studies, play an important role.
-They help scientists make sense of the numbers and statistics involved.
-These experts earn around 20 lakhs per year on average, with some making between 18 lakhs and 47 lakhs annually.
+They allow scientists to make sense of the numbers and statistics involved.
+These experts earn around 20 lakhs annually on average, with some making between 18 lakhs and 47 lakhs annually.

 Build a Successful Career In Neuroscience

-How can I become a neurosurgeon after 12th?
+How can I become a neurosurgeon after the 12th?

 What is the highest qualification in neurology?